klay-music/klay-beam/klay_beam/README.md

 ### Custom Docker Images on Dataflow

-If you are storing your docker images in a private repo use the IAM section of console.cloud.google.com and grant the "Artifact Registry Reader" role to your beam worker service account.
+If you are storing your docker images in a private repo, use the IAM section of https://console.cloud.google.com and grant the "Artifact Registry Reader" role to your Beam worker service account.

 # Development
 ## Quick Start